research

 Evidence from systems like Plastic Labs’ Neuromancer suggests reasoning models can learn to track psychological constructs.
 If AI can hold a psychological model and reason about it, this opens several possibilities:

-- Better state inference: Assessing psychological states of users (human or AI) from conversation or unstructured text, without surveys
+1. Better state inference: Inferring from the psychological states of users (humans or other AIs) from conversation or unstructured data

-- Real-time intervention: Risk assessment and response strategies—detecting aggravation and responding to de-escalate, for instance
+2. Real-time intervention: Situational assessment and response strategies—detecting problems and responding to de-escalate, steer, or even shut down engagements